 In the last several years, applications of PB inference have arisen in diverse fields, spanning genetics, biology, and medicine.
 For example, population biobanks, such as the UK Biobank ($n \approx$ 500K individuals), collect high-throughput genomic data on large populations and offer unprecedented opportunities for genetic discovery.
 However, many phenotypes are only partially observed due to the time and expense of measurement.
-ML models are frequently used to impute missing outcomes based on fully observed baseline data to enable downstream association studies with phenotypes of interest. \citep{tong2020augmented, alipanahi2021glaucoma, cosentino2023copd, dahl2023phenotype, an2023autocomplete, mccaw2024synthetic, liu2024semiparametric, miao2024popgwas} Similarly, in structural biology, AlphaFold provides protein conformation predictions without the need for expensive and labor-intensive experiments. \citep{jumper2021highly, gan2022activation} In the analysis of electronic health records data, large language models can rapidly ascertain disease status at an accuracy competitive with manual chart review by trained annotators, facilitating clinical and epidemiological studies. \citep{yang2022large, zhou2022cancerbert, alsentzer2023zero} \\
+To enable downstream association studies with phenotypes of interest, ML models are increasingly used to impute missing outcomes based on fully observed baseline data.\citep{tong2020augmented, alipanahi2021glaucoma, cosentino2023copd, dahl2023phenotype, an2023autocomplete, mccaw2024synthetic, liu2024semiparametric, miao2024popgwas} Similarly, in structural biology, AlphaFold provides protein conformation predictions without the need for expensive and labor-intensive experiments. \citep{jumper2021highly, gan2022activation} In the analysis of electronic health record data, large language models can rapidly ascertain disease status at an accuracy competitive with manual chart review by trained annotators, facilitating clinical and epidemiological studies. \citep{yang2022large, zhou2022cancerbert, alsentzer2023zero} \\